 Residents are reminded to put their bins out at 7am on their normal waste collection day, to be brought back in at 7pm that evening.
 Refuse loaders will not return if people do not present their bins.

 We are pleased to let residents know that fortnightly garden waste collections are returning throughout the borough.
-Garden waste collections will take place from the week commencing 8 June 2020.
+Garden waste collections will take place from the week commencing 8 June 2020 and cease of 13 November 2020.

 We would like to remind residents that garden waste bins will be collected on the same day as their recycling bin.